djangoflow/flutter-djangoflow/packages/djangoflow_chat/README.md

 [openapi-generator-cli](https://github.com/OpenAPITools/openapi-generator-cli) is a very powerful tool that allows us to generate client libraries(api calling methods) following Repository pattern, documentation, tests etc for `Dart` language from the OpenApi/Swagger spec file.
 A good can be this article on how to generate OpenApi client library from OpenApi/Swagger specification [Article Link](https://medium.com/@rtlsilva/generating-dart-rest-api-client-libraries-using-openapi-generator-9b3dc517e68c)

+[django-df-chat](https://github.com/djangoflow/django-df-chat) is a Django app that provides chat functionality for web and mobile applications.
+It offers a set of REST APIs that allow users to create chat rooms, send messages, and manage users.
+The app is built with Django Channels and offers real-time communication capabilities using WebSockets.
+The package is highly configurable, and users can customize it according to their needs.
+The package also offers support for media files, message reactions, and message threading.

+By combining the power of [django-df-chat](https://github.com/djangoflow/django-df-chat) and [openapi-generator-cli](https://github.com/OpenAPITools/openapi-generator-cli) we have built flutter package to have chat functionality in flutter apps within minutes.

 ## Installation

 **Before we can install this package**, we need to make sure that we have already generated `openapi` package for our flutter project using [django-df-chat](https://github.com/djangoflow/django-df-chat).
 This custom chat backend provides all the necessary APIs for this Flutter package to work.
 It is very quick and easy process to install [django-df-chat](https://github.com/djangoflow/django-df-chat) and run it locally.
 Please follow the [README](https://github.com/djangoflow/django-df-chat#readme) for running the [django-df-chat](https://github.com/djangoflow/django-df-chat) Backend locally.